dalab/dissolve-struct/index.md

 layout: dis_template
 ---

-dissolve<sup>struct</sup> is a Distributed solver library for structured output prediction, based on Spark.
+dissolve<sup>struct</sup> is a distributed solver library for structured output prediction, based on [Apache Spark](http://spark.apache.org).

-The library is based on the primal-dual BCFW solver, allowing approximate inference oracles, and distributes this algorithm using the recent communication efficient CoCoA scheme.
+The library is based on the primal-dual [BCFW solver](http://jmlr.org/proceedings/papers/v28/lacoste-julien13), allowing approximate inference oracles, and distributes this algorithm using the recent communication efficient [CoCoA](http://papers.nips.cc/paper/5599-communication-efficient-distributed-dual-coordinate-ascent) scheme.
-The interface to the user is the same as in the widely used SVM<sup>struct</sup> in the single machine case.
+The interface to the user is the same as in the widely used [SVM<sup>struct</sup>](http://www.cs.cornell.edu/people/tj/svm_light/svm_struct.html) in the single machine case.

 <h1> Table of Contents </h1>
 * auto-gen TOC: